-Envision an automated forklift running down an aisle, stacking inventory into huge racks that towers 60 feet above the floor of your warehouse.
-More so, an auto guided robot that processes order up to 3,500 picks per hour!
-Could this be a warehouse of 22nd century?
+Envision an automated forklift running down an aisle, stacking inventory into huge racks that tower 60 feet above the floor of your warehouse.
+Or an auto-guided robot that processes orders of up to 3,500 picks per hour!
+Could this be a warehouse of the 22nd century?

 Well, you don’t have to wait that long!
-It’s a modern distribution warehouse where automation is changing paradigms over traditional warehouse operations.
+It’s a modern distribution warehouse where automation is changing paradigms over traditional warehouse operations right now.

-Business this season at Asia’s busiest cargo of Ningbo-Zhoushan port is thriving!
-They have been making a lion’s share of imports and exports.
-With automated container-moving vehicles, the dramatic changes to warehouse management systems are just showing up profitable beginnings.
-The reason? – Data-driven, highly flexible and robotic automation solutions are improving performance every day.
+With automated container-moving vehicles, the dramatic changes to warehouse management systems are showing profitable beginnings.
+The reason?
+Data-driven, highly flexible, and robotic automation solutions are improving performance every day.

-They want to advance from piece picking, to getting the bulk of work performed by vision-guided robots.
+The manufacturing industry is working towards a system where a factory operates with minimal human intervention.
+It is trying to advance from piece picking to getting the bulk of work performed by vision-guided robots.

-A poor warehouse management could lead to one of the most dangerous consequences at workplace.
-If you’re looking for a quicker way to improve the profitability of your business; you must adopt for solution which is more than a logistics management software.
-Companies are opting for an ERP software that supports the best warehouse management practices, integrating all your back-office work into one centralized solution.
-The essential features of a Warehouse Management System and much more are offered by an ERP Solution, to simplify and manage all of your backend business processes.
+Poor warehouse management could lead to one of the most dangerous consequences at the workplace, low profitability.
+If you’re looking for a quicker way to improve the profitability of your business; you must adopt a solution that is more than logistics management software.
+Companies are opting for ERP software that supports the best warehouse management practices integrated with the back-office into one centralized solution.
+The essential features of a Warehouse Management System and much more are offered by an ERP Solution, to simplify and manage all of your backend and operational business processes.

-You will be surprised to know that the logistics industry is an enormous market, worth over $4 trillion worldwide, affecting a wide range of business sectors.
-Though a manufacturer needs to control moving product for managing the overall storage and warehousing, they need to establish a logistics strategy.
-Stand-alone logistics management software or modules in an ERP software helps them do this seamlessly.
-While automation uses data-driven software to improve efficiency in the logistics industry, which includes advanced package labeling to streamlining warehouse sorting, currently, just about 80% of warehouses use manual labor.
-The automation market too is expected to grow to $22 billion.
+You may be surprised to know that the logistics industry is an enormous market, worth over $4 trillion worldwide, affecting a wide range of business sectors.
+Although a manufacturer needs to control moving products for managing storage and warehousing, they also need to establish a logistics strategy.
+Stand-alone logistics management software or modules in ERP software can help them do this seamlessly.
+While the logistics industry uses data-driven software to increase automation and efficiency with things like advanced package labeling and streamlined warehouse sorting, currently, 80% of warehouses are still using manual labor.
+But, automation is expected to grow to $22 billion.

-Rewind just 10 years!
-You could hardly find a shipper that didn’t require a supply chain management software to handle its warehousing, transportation, and related trade operations.
+Rewind just 10 years.
+You could hardly find a shipper that didn’t require supply chain management software to handle its warehousing, transportation, and related trade operations.

-Now, with Enterprise Resource Planning Software making inroads in the previously uncharted waters of SCM system, ERP is pushing the functions including e-commerce, collaboration, global visibility and advanced analytics.
-In fact, Gartner estimates that in terms of the number of new WMS deals, the leading WMS vendors have roots in ERP.
-The ERP software has been expanding to include more supply chain management functions with the growing facets of finance, HR, distribution, sales and services running in the organizations.
-Defined by Gartner as “the ability to deliver an integrated suite of business applications,” ERP applications automate and support a range of administrative and operational business processes across multiple industries, including line of business, customer-facing, administrative, and the asset management aspects of an enterprise.
+Now, with Enterprise Resource Planning Software making inroads in the previously uncharted waters of SCM system, ERP also provides functionality that helps e-commerce, collaboration, global visibility, and advanced analytics.
+Gartner estimates that in terms of the number of new WMS deals, the leading WMS vendors have roots in ERP.
+ERP software has been expanding to include more supply chain management functions as well as the growing facets of finance, HR, distribution, sales, and services to run organizations.
+Defined by Gartner as “the ability to deliver an integrated suite of business applications,” ERP applications automate and support a range of administrative and operational business processes across multiple industries, including lines of business, customer-facing capabilities, administrative functions, and asset management aspects of an enterprise.